by Calculated Risk on 5/01/2013 06:09:00 PM

 Click on graph for larger image

-Although this indicates ongoing progress, the "normal" serious delinquency rate is under 1%.
-At this pace, it will take several years until the rates are back to normal.
+Although this indicates some progress, the "normal" serious delinquency rate is under 1%.